-Is it any wonder, then, that people who go through the work comp system, or who are generally getting restrictions due to an injury, get all messed up about how they think about and engage in movement?
+Is it any wonder, then, that people who go through the work comp system, or who are getting restrictions from their health care provider due to an injury, get all messed up about how they think about and engage in movement?
 How ways of moving that they probably never gave much thought to before have suddenly become a danger-ridden focus?

-Now, I know that’s not necessarily what’s being told, but I bet it’s a lot of what’s being heard, what’s being internalized, what’s being understood.
+Now, I know that’s not necessarily what’s being told, but I bet it’s a lot of what’s being heard, internalized, and understood.

 It’s often not well explained to us (in this broken system) that although ways of moving may need to be modified for now because they are exacerbating symptoms, that once we let our tissues heal up a bit, once we let the immune system do it’s work, once we let the nervous system settle down a bit, there’s no reason we can’t get back to them.

-It’s often not told to us that our mindset, our thoughts, our nervous systems, our immune function, our muscles may need some coaxing and retraining to get back at it, but that’s to be expected and just a part of the process.
+It’s often not told to us that our mindset, our thoughts, our nervous systems, our immune function, our muscles may need some coaxing and retraining to get back at it.
+That it is to be expected and just a part of the process.

-It’s often not made clear that movement is good, that we can figure out all the things we can do and do more of them, and we can figure out the things we can’t do so well and work to get better at them.
-It’s not made clear that movement is variable by nature, safe, and beneficial, and that there’s no one way for it to be done.
-It’s not made clear that movement isn’t exercise or therapy, that movement is life.
+It’s often not made clear that movement is good.
+That we can figure out all the things we can do and do them more often.
+That we can figure out the things we can’t do so well and work to get better at them.
+It’s not made clear that movement is variable by nature, safe and beneficial.
+Or that there’s no one way for it to be done.
+It’s not made clear that movement isn’t exercise or therapy.
+That movement is life.